noualibechir/rag_osint/README.md

 > [!WARNING]
 > This Tool Is For Educational Purposes Only, Please don't use this for malicious purposes!

-## Introduction:
+## 1. Introduction:

-Welcome to the RAG OSINT Tool Demo repository!
+Welcome to the RAG OSINT Tool 🔍 Demo repository!
 This Demo showcases a sophisticated tool designed for **Open Source Intelligence (OSINT)**, utilizing Retrieval-Augmented Generation (RAG) to enhance data collection and analysis from publicly available online sources.
 This demo is intended to provide a clear understanding of the capabilities and potential of our RAG OSINT tool.

-## Key Features:
+## 2. Key Features:

    - [x] **Advanced Data Collection:** Utilize RAG to efficiently gather data from a multitude of online sources.
    - [x] **Enhanced Data Analysis:** Perform advanced analysis on the collected data using RAG capabilities.
    - [x] **User-Friendly Interface:** Experience an intuitive interface designed for ease of use and efficiency.
    - [x] **OS Interaction:** Execute code directly from the prompt, providing real-time, relevant, and actionable intelligence.

-## Installation
+## 3. Installation:

 1. Clone repo
    ``` bash
       git clone https://github.com/noualibechir/rag_osint.git #change to the right one